 Services offered by the district also include a school police department, adult education courses, special education, and partnerships with higher education institutions and community organizations such as Vegas PBS and the Public Education Foundation.
 As the largest school district in Nevada, CCSD plays a pivotal role in ensuring the future success, growth and advancement of the state.

 CCSD Board of Trustees

 Deanna L. Wright, President – District A

-Carolyn Edwards, Clerk – District F
+Carolyn Edwards, Vice President– District F

-Lola Brooks, Member – District E
+Lola Brooks, Clerk – District E

 Kevin L. Child, Member – District D

 Chris Garvey, Member – District B